 Rising third graders have a great opportunity in the summer to start exploring chapter books!
 Developing readers can read leisurely without the pressure of other school work and their literacy skills will skyrocket at this age.
 I know that my younger son's reading took off when he was nearing 8 years old.
-This 3rd grade summer reading list contains a selection of books at several different reading levels.

 You will find fiction chapter books featuring a diverse group of characters as well as a few nonfiction choices at the end of the list which will appeal to kids who love facts and true life tales.